cypress-io/cypress/docs/source/api/commands/and.md

   .should('be.visible')             // yields <nav>
   .and('have.class', 'open')        // yields <nav>
 ```
-Although some chainers change what is yielded.
-In the example below, `.and()` yields the String 'sans-serif' because the chainer `have.css, 'font-family'` yields a string.
+However, some chainers change the subject.
+In the example below, `.and()` yields the string `sans-serif` because the chainer `have.css, 'font-family'` changes the subject.

 ```javascript
 cy